 |Input||Touch screen or keyboard/mouse 1||Touch screen|

-Most modern Android tablets that shipp with Android OS 5.0 are compatible with TouchDRO, as long as they satisfy the above system requirements.
+Most modern Android tablets or Amazon Fire Tablets that ship with Android OS 5.0 or Fire OS 5 (respectively) are compatible with TouchDRO, as long as they satisfy the above system requirements.

 1. TouchDRO can be installed on a non-tablet device (a netbook or even Raspberry Pi) running Android 5.0 or later and used with keyboard and mouse.↩